 - A product manufacturer could also face product liability claims if a defective vehicle or vehicle part causes a fatal accident.
 The plaintiff’s attorney would need to prove that the product in question was defective and the defect directly caused the fatal accident.

 In rare cases, multiple parties may share liability for a fatal car accident.
 For example, a driver with a passenger is driving over the speed limit when a drunk driver swerves in front of the driver from the opposite lane.
 The first driver’s passenger dies in the accident, and the jury reviewing the case decides that although the drunk driver bears the most liability for the accident, the speeding driver also contributed to the crash by driving over the speed limit, potentially limiting the ability to swerve or take evasive action and avoid the collision.

 This is just one example of how a fatal car accident case can become an extremely complex legal issue.
 A Fort Worth fatal car wreck lawyer can help a victim’s family recover the damages owed to them due to the negligence of other parties.

 - Our Fort Worth fatal car wreck attorneys focus exclusively on personal injury cases, and we have successfully handled many personal injury cases for past clients covering a wide variety of practice areas.

-- Aaron A. Herbert completed specialist certification with the Texas Board of Legal Specialization for personal injury law and is one of the leading personal injury attorneys of the Dallas-Fort Worth area.
+- Aaron A. Herbert completed specialist certification with the Texas Board of Legal Specialization for personal injury law and is one of the leading personal injury attorneys of the Fort Worth area.

 - Our firm has successfully handled more than 50 trial cases and helped secure several multimillion-dollar verdicts for past clients.